 Goals & Objectives

-When developing a digital marketing strategy, it's often assumed that the first step is to define a big-picture goal and then break it down into measurable objectives.
+When creating a digital marketing strategy, a common assumption is to start with a big-picture goal which is then broken down into measurable objectives.
 Apparently, this helps to provide direction and track progress.

 In my view, though, a vague goal isn’t particularly useful, and there are multiple problems with trying to set measurable objectives.